xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-ADD.BAR   Adds a menu bar
+ADD.BAR&nbsp;&nbsp;&nbsp;Adds a menu bar

-SHOW.BAR   Displays a menu bar
+SHOW.BAR&nbsp;&nbsp;&nbsp;Displays a menu bar

-GET.BAR Syntax 2   Returns the name or position number of a specified command on a menu or of a specified menu on a menu bar
+GET.BAR Syntax 2&nbsp;&nbsp;&nbsp;Returns the name or position number of a specified command on a menu or of a specified menu on a menu bar

 Return to [top](#E)